aionles/nhatanh/README.md

 I will explain what they do when we see them and always feel free to dive into docs like the Mozilla

 developer network to learn more about them.
+## Wrap up

+With that I want to conclude this module.
+We've learned a lot about next generation javascript and some

+important javascript concepts.

+In general you will meet a lot of the things you'll learn about in this module throughout the course.

+Don't be confused by it.

+It's still javascript.

+Just using some more modern features.

+That's just how we write React apps.

+The next module will now start with React.

+Now I will show you how to quickly create a project set up where we can use all these features while

+still shipping code that works in older browsers too.

+With that you're well prepared.

+Always feel free to go back to this module and have a look at a given feature if you forgot how it

+worked and you meet it in the course and want to refresh your knowledge.

+And with that let's dive into React.